freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/fibonacci-word.md

 # --instructions--

 Write a function to return the Fibonacci Words up to `n`. `n` will be provided as a parameter to the function.
 The function should return an array of objects.
-The objects should be of the form: `{ N: 1, Length: 1, Entropy: 0, Word: '1' }`. `Entropy` is computed for the string `Word` [as described here](https://en.wikipedia.org/wiki/Entropy_%28information_theory%29) and rounded to 8 decimal digits of accuracy.
+The objects should be of the form: `{ N: 1, Length: 1, Entropy: 0, Word: '1' }`. `Entropy` is computed for the string `Word` and rounded to 8 decimal digits of accuracy.

 # --hints--